 - the juice of 1 lime

-Fill up a rocks glass with ice.
-Pour the bourbon over the ice, fill up the glass with ginger beer, and top with the juice of 1 lime.
+Add ice to a copper mug or a rocks glass.
+Pour the bourbon over the ice, add the lime juice, and fill up the glass with ginger beer.
 Garnish with additional lime slices.

 |Amount Per Serving||As Served|